Donald Trump Slams The Federal Reserve As ‘Wrong So Often,’ Says He Does ‘Much Better’

 “You should be thanking the Feds.
 They’ve been pumping LOTS of tax dollars into the Stock Market to keep it afloat & looking good.
 For you.
 It doesn’t reflect the reality,” wrote one account.

-Trump’s criticism of the Federal Reserve came after the Dow plunged 1,500 after it warned about the second wave of COVID-19, Business Insider reported.
+Trump’s criticism of the Federal Reserve came after the Dow plunged 1,500 points after it warned about the second wave of COVID-19, Business Insider reported.
 On Wednesday, the Fed Chair Jerome Powell made comments that the economic damage from the coronavirus pandemic could be permanent.
 Powell cautioned that there is a long road to travel before a full recovery.

-Meanwhile, Texas, Florida, Arizona, and California all reported increasing cases and hospitalization of those ill with COVID-19, which further increased concerns.
+Meanwhile, Texas, Florida, Arizona, and California all reported increasing cases and hospitalizations of those ill with COVID-19, which further increased concerns.
 Powell noted that the pandemic would likely determine the economy in the near term.

-According to CNN, Powell indicated that he was not even considering thinking about raising the interest rates anytime soon.
+According to CNN, Powell indicated that he was not considering raising the interest rates anytime soon.
 The plan is to keep interest rates where they are until 2022, at least, and it will also continue to put money into the market by buying bonds.

-So far, the Fed did not move to negative interest rates even though that is what other central banks throughout the world are doing.
+So far, the Fed has not moved to negative interest rates, even though that is what other central banks throughout the world are doing.
 Despite the continued low interest rates and bond-buying, it appears as if investors felt that Powell’s outlook was pessimistic.

 The president did not seem to like the falling stock market numbers.